RetroPie/RetroPie-Docs/docs/Doom.md

 Why is this important to me?

-[id Software](http://www.idsoftware.com/) released the source code for Doom's engine under the [GNU General Public License](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html) but not the assets so to legally use this source code, you would still need to own the original game  (which you can still purchase online on [Steam](http://store.steampowered.com/sub/18397/), [GOG.com](https://www.gog.com/game/the_ultimate_doom) and other places like eBay).
+[id Software](http://www.idsoftware.com/) released the source code for Doom's engine under the [GNU General Public License](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html) but not the assets so to legally use this, you would either need the [shareware version](ftp://ftp.idsoftware.com/idstuff/doom/) or you would need to own the original game (which you can still purchase online on [Steam](http://store.steampowered.com/sub/18397/), [GOG.com](https://www.gog.com/game/the_ultimate_doom) and other places like eBay).

 Freedoom aims to be compatible with many of the thousands of Doom levels and other “mods” already released for the original game making them playable without the need to use non-free software.
 This project has been a work-in-progress for many years now and has already replaced a considerable amount of the game's content but still haven't reached the targeted version 1.0.